chen-xintian/42-journey/libft/README.md

 ERROR SUMMARY: 0 errors from 0 contexts
 ```

-External testers can also be used to check the implementation against the expected behaviour of the functions.
+External testers can also be used to compare the implementations against the expected behaviour of the Libft functions.

 ---